 These records can be filtered down for your specific reporting needs.
 A common report that can be accessed from the Transaction Report fields is "Amount Received on Flipcause for Campaign X (including Processing Fees)".
 Click here for instructions on generating this report.

 Actions: Actions that can be taken from the Transaction reporting section can be accessed on the "Details" overlay of any Transaction record.
-These actions include: refunding all or part of a transaction, cancelling items within a transaction, sending messages, adding notes, downloading receipts, and resending confirmation receipts to supporters.
+These actions include: refunding all or part of a transaction, canceling items within a transaction, sending messages, adding notes, downloading receipts, and resending confirmation receipts to supporters.

 Activity Reports (i.e. Donation, Registration, Volunteer, Online Store, Sponsorship, Mailing List)

 An Activity report contains data for a specific activity or action taken within a full transaction.
-The different kind of Activities on Flipcause are: Payments (donations), Registrations (event RSVPS/ticket purchases), Volunteer signups, Online Store (item) orders, Sponsorship (rewards) orders, and Mailing List Sign Ups.
+The different kinds of Activities on Flipcause are: Payments (donations), Registrations (event RSVPS/ticket purchases), Volunteer signups, Online Store (item) orders, Sponsorship (rewards) orders, and Mailing List Sign Ups.

 Subscriber (Recurring Donor) Reports

 This type of report provides insights into your "Subscribers" or recurring donors, including both active and inactive statuses.
 (On Flipcause.
 "Subscriber is used interchangeably with "Recurring Donor" or "Recurring Supporter", indicating that that person is a subscriber to your organization with a recurring payment or donation set up.)
-This report type allows you get information about your Subscribers including first payment date, last payment date, total number of transactions, status, total amount paid/donated, and total annual donation amount, based on frequency.
+This report type allows you to get information about your Subscribers including the first payment date, last payment date, the total number of transactions, status, the total amount paid/donated, and total annual donation amount, based on frequency.

 Please note that the records on this report are people with recurring payments/subscriptions set up through Flipcause, not individual recurring transactions.
 (To get a report of all recurring transactions, use the Donation Activity report and filter by recurring frequency).
 Each subscriber record does include a sub-report of all of their associated payments (process, failed, and cancelled), which can be accessed by clicking the "History" button on any Subscriber record: